Montana Sen. Tester talks up Trump to defuse GOP challenge

 - Who is Madeleine Westerhout, Trump's 27-year-old secretary and gatekeeper to the president?

-When Trump last visited Montana in July, Tester took out full-page newspaper ads welcoming the president.
-Trump proceeded to slam Tester at a rally in Great Falls.
+When Trump last visited Montana in July, Tester took out full-page ads in 14 newspapers welcoming the president to Montana.
+Trump proceeded to slam Tester at a rally in Great Falls as an obstructionist who was out of touch with the state’s voters.

+Tester told The Associated Press that Thursday’s visit by Trump would be “a great opportunity” for the president to hear about some of the security challenges faced by federal agents along Montana’s border with Canada.

+“Anytime you get a president of the United States to come to Montana, it’s certainly not a bad thing for Montana,” Tester said.
+“He’s going to do what he’s going to do.
+I just hope he uses the trip for more than political purposes, but we’ll see.”